Beuth-Erdelt/DBMS-Benchmarker/docs/Options.md

 When all subprocesses are finished, results are joined and dbmsbenchmarker may proceed to the next query.
 This helps in evaluating concurrency on a query level.
 You can for example compare performance of 15 clients running TPC-H Q8 at the same time.
-If you want to evaluate concurrency on stream level with a single connection per client, you should start several dbmsbenchmarker.
+If you want to evaluate concurrency on stream level with a single connection per client, you should start several dbmsbenchmarker or use the `-pp` option.

 This should be changed in align with the number of runs per query (`-pn`), that is, the number of runs must be higher than the number of clients.
 Ideally, the number of runs should be a multiple of the number of parallel clients.